-It was brought to my attention this week that the brethren at the Berean Bible Society have posted their firm convictions about the Body of Christ being under the New Covenant.
+It was brought to my attention this week that the brethren at the Berean Bible Society have once again1 posted their firm convictions about the Body of Christ being under the New Covenant.

 Would not this vague ‘umbrella’ doctrine lower our heavenly position in Christ to that of an earthly covenant, and diminish the simplicity that is in Christ by blending Prophecy and Mystery?

 John Nelson Darby thought it would when he wrote his Synposis of the Bible over one hundred years ago: